ArgonSilicon/tscfat/Docs/source/Tutorials.rst

 	├── example_clustering.py
 	└── example_one_subject.py

+To run the example with one subject data, config.py and example_one_subject.py files should be kept in the same folder.

 Examples folder contains a file config.py.
 Open it in a text editor and replace following paths.

 Fill in the correct path for output directory::